Pathogenesis of immunoglobulin light chain (AL) amyloidosis and light and heavy chain deposition diseases

 - The David Geffen School of Medicine at UCLA

 - Robert A Kyle, MD

 - Mayo Medical School

 Steve J Schwab, MD

 - University of Tennessee Health Science Center

 Immunoglobulin light chain (AL) amyloidosis (previously referred to as primary amyloidosis), light chain deposition disease (LCDD), and heavy chain deposition diseases (HCDD) are clonal plasma cell proliferative disorders characterized by tissue deposits of light chain or heavy chain fragments, leading to organ dysfunction.
-Heavy chain deposition disease and light chain deposition disease are collectively referred to as monoclonal immunoglobulin deposition disease.
+Heavy chain deposition disease and light chain deposition disease are collectively referred to as monoclonal immunoglobulin deposition disease (MIDD).
 A minority of patients has or develops multiple myeloma or Waldenstrom macroglobulinemia.
 (See "The heavy chain diseases".)